xrarch/books/xr17032handbook/chapinstructions.typ

 ```
 ], width: 100%)])

-This instruction need not be executed in a uniprocessor system.
-In a multiprocessor system, it ensures that, from the perspective of all other processors and I/O devices in the system, all prior writes performed by this processor have completed, as have all reads.
-One example of the usage of this instruction is to ensure data coherency after acquiring a spinlock.
+This instruction ensures that, from the perspective of all other processors and I/O devices in the system, no reads or writes performed by this processor are reordered across the *MB* instruction in either direction.

 #line(length: 100%)